Frequently Asked Questions

 The currentness of the information on the web site varies by type of information and also by source.

-- Incidents are entered into the system and updated manually by the Travel Midwest operators.
-There is some delay because incident information needs to be manually collected and verified.
+- Some incidents are received automatically and some are entered into the system and updated manually by the Travel Midwest operators.
+There is some delay for manually entered incidents because the information needs to be collected and verified.

-- Construction information is entered manually by the Travel Midwest operators on a daily basis.
+- Some construction data is received automatically and some is entered manually by the Travel Midwest operators on a daily basis.

 - Traffic updates are automated and arrive at various intervals with a typical frequency of once every five minutes.